emmanueladdo/alx-backend-javascript/0x06-unittests_in_js/README.md

-This for the project of unitests
+This is for the project of the JS unitests